The REALTOR®’s Impact on a Successful Short Sale

 - Time is of the essence at every stage of the short sale transaction.
 Please respond to all requests for information and documentation in a timely fashion.

-- The lender will generally pay customary closing costs on behalf of the seller.
+- The lender will pay customary closing costs on behalf of the seller.
 This typically does not include delinquent HOA dues or personal liens and judgments.

 - Our negotiators will be negotiating with the lender on the seller’s behalf through a signed Third Party Authorization.
 It is critical that only ONE Authorization be submitted to the lender.
 Submitting multiple Authorizations could result in communication errors and could jeopardize the approval of the short sale.